OurServings/foo/README.md

-The daily depreciation cost of Men's socks is daily_depreciation_cost.
+The daily depreciation cost of Men's socks is 0.